Czeszów

 Czeszów (Deutsch-Hammer) is a village in the administrative district of Gmina Zawonia, within Trzebnica County, Lower Silesian Voivodeship, in south-western Poland which houses roughly 970 people.

 History

 Tumulus Culture

-Czeszów, along with the surrounding area, are notable for archeological sites related to the Tumulus Culture.
-Near the village, Archeologists have discovered several burial mounds known as barrows.
-These sites contain graves covered by the earth mounds and have yielded ancient artifacts such as bronze tools, pottery, and ornaments.
-These barrows indicate the fact that the area around Czeszów was inhabited by Tumulus people and held some ritual or cultural importance for them.
+While not proven, there is possibility that Czeszów has been inhabited since the Bronze Age.
+Several hills near the village have potential to be Tumulus culture Burial Mounds, known as barrows, but there is no evidence.

 World War 2

 After assumption of Polish rule after the Second World War, 700 locals were deported to the remainder of Germany on December 1, 1945.
 Following this, many Polish settlers moved to Czeszów, many coming from Eastern regions.
 This population exchange resulted in a significant change in the village's ethnic and cultural makeup.

 Geographic Location and Landscape

 Czeszów lies approximately 9 km north-east of Zawonia, 16 km north-east of Trzebnica, and 33 km north-east of the regional capital Wrocław.

 In the south of the village, the Sąsiecznica river runs through, passing a split man-made lake built next to it.
 The village is situated in an area of forests, rolling hills and some small local farms.